xhtai/cartridges/README.md

 ### Step 5

 After pre-processing, step 5 involves computing a similarity metric.
-Again, this step was described by Vorburger and co-authors (NISTIR, 2007) and implemented in MATLAB by Roth, Carriveau, Liu, Jain (IEEE, 2015).
+Again, this step is in (Vorburger et al. 2007) and (Roth et al. 2015).

 The similarity metric is the correlation between the two images, and this is known in the literature as the maximum cross-correlation function, or *C**C**F*<sub>*m**a**x*</sub>.
 We first compute the cross-correlation function for each rotation angle: